Boxer (armoured fighting vehicle): Armament

-Australian Boxers are fitted with either Rheinmetall Defense's Lance Medium Calibre Turret or a EOS Defence Systems R400S-Mk2 D-HD RWS.
+Australian Boxers are fitted with either Rheinmetall Defense's Lance Medium Calibre Turret or an EOS Defence Systems R400S-Mk2 D-HD RWS.
 133 Combat Reconnaissance Vehicle (CRV) Reconnaissance variants will be fitted with the Lance 30 mm two-man turret, this armed with the Rheinmetall Mauser MK 30-2/ABM (air-bursting munition) dual-feed stabilised cannon and 7.62 mm coaxial machine gun.
 Turret traverse is all electric through a full 360° with weapon elevation from -15° to +45°.
 A Rheinmetall computerised fire-control system is installed, which allows stationary and moving targets to be engaged.
 The gunner has a Rheinmetall Stabilised Electro-Optical Sighting System (SEOSS), which typically has day/thermal channels and an eye-safe laser rangefinder.
 The commander has a Rheinmetall SEOSS panoramic sighting system, which allows hunter/killer target engagements to take place.
 The 121 Block II CRV Reconnaissance manufactured in Australia will be equipped with 2 turret-mounted Spike LR2 missiles and the Iron Fist APS (Active Protection System) from Elbit.
 It is intended that the original 12 Block I vehicles will be upgraded to Block II standard.
 Weapons' fit for the 82 R400S-Mk2 D-HD RWS ordered has yet to disclosed.

 Germany will also receive Boxer fitted with the Skyranger 30 air defence system turret mission module.
 The Skyranger 30 turret is fitted with a modified version of the Oerlikon KCA 30 mm cannon.
 Rate of fire of is 1,200 rounds per minute and the gun has the ability to elevate 85° to combat terminal diving targets.
 252 ready rounds are carried.
 The gun fires a 30 mm airburst munition based on the 35 mm AHEAD ammunition carrying 160 tungsten cylinders, each weighing 1.25 grams for a total payload of 200 grams, which is time-programmed upon leaving the muzzle to open up in front of a target to form a lethal cone.
 The system is capable of integrating a selection of very short range missiles, and for Germany these were supposed to FIM-92 Stingers, however due to its high costs and the planned Stinger version not being available yet for integration, Germany plans to instead adopt the MBDA Small Anti-Drone Missile in a 9 or 12 missile launcher instead.